raonyguimaraes/pynnotator/README.md

 - Annotate an exome in only 10 minutes.
 - Supports .VCF and .VCF.GZ files.
-- 20 min installation on Google Cloud or AWS.
+- 20 min installation only.
 - Multithread efficient!
 - Annotate a VCF file using multiple VCFs as a reference.
-- Combine the best tools and databases available for doing vcf annotation.
+- Combine the best tools and databases currently available for vcf annotation.

 Files
 =====